TheMythologist/tp/docs/DeveloperGuide.md

   - Pros: Easy to implement.
   - Cons: May have performance issues in terms of memory/disk usage.

-- **Alternative 2:** Commands are appended to the history file individually itself.
+- **Alternative 2:** Commands are appended to the history file individually serially.
-  - Pros: Will use less disk usage.
+  - Pros: Will result in less disk usage.
   - Cons: Harder to implement loading and saving.

 **Aspect: Thread Safety**

 - **Alternative 1 (current choice):** No thread safety.
-  - Pros: Easy to implement, especially for single-threaded applications like Javafx.
+  - Pros: Easy to implement, especially for single-threaded applications like JavaFX.
   - Cons: Lead to race conditions in multi-threaded applications.

 - **Alternative 2:** Thread-safe loading and storing of command history.